 - Section 1 - Beginner large needles in US size 10 (6mm) Brittany Wood Knitting Needles with Lamb's Pride Bulky Weight Yarn

 - To make beginner large needles in size 10, order our dowels and end caps.

 - Section 2 - US size 6 (4mm) and US size 10 (6mm) in both single and double points.
 Yarn in various project dependent colors.

 Waldorf Grade Guidelines (but children can knit even in the grades not mentioned):

 Kindergarten - children learn finger knitting using thick pastel or soft colored yarn in a Bulky, Chunky or Burly weight to make cords for play.
 A useful skill for making tails for your knitted animals, too.

 1st Grade - two-needle knitting with large beginner needles in US size 10 (6mm) Brittany Wood Knitting Needles.
-Use Lamb's Pride Bulky Weight Yarn in animal and true colors that are light enough so knit stitches can be easily seen.
+Use Lamb's Pride Bulky Weight Yarn in animal and strong pure colors.
 Typical projects are animals, basic hat or flute bag.

 5th grade - both four and five-needle knitting with double point needles in various sizes to make socks, mittens and more complex hats.